Swift 6 + SwiftUI product work

 Native iOS engineering on Swift 6 and SwiftUI for consumer and B2B products targeting iPhone, iPad, Apple Watch, and Apple Vision Pro.
 We ship App Store-ready builds that pass review on the first submission, handle App Tracking Transparency without losing the funnel, and stay current with EU Digital Markets Act obligations.
 Dedicated iOS teams from 12,000 EUR/month, fixed-scope project sprints from 25,000 EUR.
 CET workday with 9 AM–1 PM ET overlap, GDPR-aligned by default.

 iOS is where US revenue lives and where EU compliance hits hardest.
 App Store review rejects 35–40 percent of first submissions for the same boring reasons — missing purpose strings, IAP routed through Stripe, account deletion not in-app, App Privacy labels out of sync with the actual SDK.
 App Tracking Transparency wipes out attribution for teams that bolt it on at the end.
 The EU DMA opened alternative marketplaces and third-party browser engines but added a new contractual surface.
 We build iOS apps that ship without these surprises — Swift 6 strict concurrency, SwiftUI + Observation, async/await throughout, and a pre-flight review checklist run against every submission.
+See it in practice in our Signatory Pro case study.

 New features and full apps on Swift 6 strict concurrency, SwiftUI with the Observation framework, NavigationStack with type-safe routes, and Swift Package Manager modules.
 UIKit interop where SwiftUI is still behind.